Our aim is to give students expertise in languages to prepare them for whatever careers they pursue.

 The purpose of the study of Modern Foreign Languages is to be able to communicate with people from around the world, to broaden our understanding of different cultures and to foster an open mind for a global community:

 We want to make languages accessible and engaging so that we see an increase in the number of pupils opting to study languages beyond the compulsory years 7 and 8;

 We want to develop pupils’ confidence in a range of transferrable skills such as communicating, listening, interpreting and understanding in order to provide them with skills that will help them be successful in any professional field.

-We offer the chance to learn two languages from a total of three.
-In Years 7 – 8 students take two languages out of French, German, and Spanish.
-Pupils are allocated to a combination of two of these, on a yearly rotation.
+In MFL we teach 2 lessons of languages per week on a yearly rotation with the current year 7 studying French 2 hours per week and the next intake will study German 2 hours per week.
+In year 8 we are currently studying 1 lesson of French per week and 1 of German.
 We start GCSEs in year 9 to spread the content needed to succeed over 3 years, giving plenty of time to practise and become confident with the examination requirements.
 In Years 9 – 11 students are encouraged to take a modern language, however, this is optional.
-In Years 12 – 13 they are encouraged to continue with their chosen language, to meet the needs of a workforce competent in other languages in an expanding European Union.
+In Years 12 – 13 they are encouraged to continue with their chosen language, to meet the needs of a workforce competent in other languages in an expanding European Union

 In Key Stage 3, the topics covered focus on personal information, daily life at home and abroad, travelling, food and drink, health, school, and media.
 Students have opportunities to develop the four language skills: listening, speaking, reading and writing.
 There is a strong emphasis on building confidence and proficiency in literacy and oracy.
 Grammar and translation skills are emphasised from the start.
 We aim to model classwork and assessments on the current GCSE requirements to prepare them to what is expected.
 We also ensure that students gain a broad understanding of the culture of countries where the languages we teach are spoken.